A cozy twist on a classic! This Banana Upside Down Cake is packed with warm caramel flavor, bananas, and a fluffy cake base.

 - ¼ teaspoon salt

-- Pour the cake batter over the banana layer in the cake pan.
-Bake in the preheated oven for 35-40 minutes, until a toothpick inserted into the center of the cake comes out clean.
+- Bake: Place the cake in the preheated oven and bake for 35–40 minutes, or until a toothpick inserted in the center comes out clean.

 I've made this cake at least 6 times.
 Tonight I made it again & of course it only lasted 3 seconds.
 I took a slice to two of my neighbors while it was still hot.
 And in the end we had one slice left my kids were fighting who gets it and usually I would split it evenly but not today, my neighbor texted to say it was so deliciou.
 So since everyone had seconds I took the last slice to my neighbor and problem sloved.
 My daughter said mama please double the recipe next time.
 Thank you